GodotVR/godot_openxr/README.md

 ### Godot-cpp

-Currently this project includes the godot-cpp repository as a submodule.
+This project includes the godot-cpp repository as a submodule.
 If you do not already have this repositories downloaded you can execute:
 ```
 git submodule update --init --recursive
 ```
 To download the required version.
 This will also include the `godot-headers` submodule.

+> Note that as we're using the new GD Extensions system.
+You may need to update the `extension_api.json` in the `godot-cpp/godot-headers` folder with a version build from your copy of Godot by running `godot --dump-extension-api`.

 This submodule needs to be compiled with the following
 ```